mlz-ictrl/nicos/doc/source/coreapi/parameters.rst

    Converter that only accepts valid NICOS device names.

-.. function:: tacodev

-   Converter that only accepts valid TACO device names.

 .. function:: tangodev

    Converter that only accepts valid TANGO device names (must be of the